How We Can Help

 If you already have a child support court order, the non-custodial parent will receive a monthly child support statement for payment through family support registry.
 If there is an interruption in payments, Child Support Services can use a variety of enforcement remedies to encourage payment.
 Obligors are notified before a remedy occurs.
 View a full list of the various enforcement remedies.

 Child Support Services works cooperatively with other states to enforce child support court orders when a non-custodial parent lives out of state.
 Our reach also extends internationally.
-View our frequently asked questions on child support orders with parents in different states.

 Modifying a Child or Medical Support Order